I believe automation engineers are living in a time of great change and API testing is a must for any serious automation testing strategy.

 This image represents the opposite of the way most non-agile development teams perform automated testing.

 GUI testing focuses on testing an application user interface to ensure that its functionality is correct.
 IDE UI tests are at the top of the pyramid and represent a small piece of the total number of automation test types that should be created.

 Unit testing makes up the largest section of the pyramid, forming a solid base.
 A unit test is created to verify a single unit of source code, like a method.
 By doing this, developers can isolate the smallest testable parts of their code.
 Unit tests are the easiest to create and yield the biggest “bang for the buck.”
 Since unit tests are usually written in the same language that an application is written in, developers should have an easy time adding them to their development process.

 What is an API Test

-The middle Service layer is the “sweet spot” that that tools like Rest-Assured and Postman were created for.
+The middle Service layer is the “sweet spot” that tools like Rest-Assured and Postman were created for.

 Service testing is also known as integration testing.
 Integration testing focuses on verifying that the interactions of many small components can integrate together without issue.
 Since API tests bypass the user interface, they tend to be quicker and much more reliable than GUI tests.

 And most importantly — since different types of API testing don’t rely on a UI to be ready, they can be created early in the development cycle.
 (Bonus: API tests — as I will try to demonstrate in the example in this guide — are actually much easier to create than GUI tests!)